-Frequently Asked Questions by Dr. Meshach Asimba, Obstetrician and Gynecologist at Better Living Hospital and Fortis Health Care Centre, 1st Floor, Fortis Office Suites – Upper Hill Nairobi.
+Frequently Asked Questions with Dr. Meshach Asimba, Obstetrician and Gynecologist at Better Living Hospital and Fortis Health Care Centre, 1st Floor, Fortis Office Suites – Upper Hill Nairobi.

 What is endometriosis?

 Is a disorder that affects women in the reproductive age.
-It occurs when the special lining in the uterus called the endometrium gets deposited in other areas of the body apart from the inner uterine wall.
+It occurs when lining similar to that found in the uterus called the endometrium gets deposited in other areas of the body apart from the inner uterine wall.
 This lining can be deposited in the fallopian tubes, ovaries, urethra or rectum but is most commonly deposited at the peritoneum – a special lining in the abdomen.
 These areas are not specialized enough to receive these deposits.
-The extent of endometriosis may be described in four stages namely minimal, mild, moderate and severe depending on the location, number, size and depth of the deposits.
+The extent of endometriosis may be described in four stages namely: minimal, mild, moderate and severe depending on the location, number, size and depth of the deposits.